 37% of Norway’s new cars are electric.
 Netherlands saw over 43,000 new plug-in cars purchased in 2015 out of some 449,347 registrations, accounting for nearly a 10% market share.
 India recently announced that it is targeting that every single car sold in the country is electric by the year 2030.

 The world today, at large, is confronting challenges relating to the growing CO2 emissions and hence reducing transportation emissions is one of the logical and vital steps in combating global warming.
 To cut down on greenhouse gas (GHG) emissions and capitalize on renewable energy adoption, countries are leaning towards massive adoption of electric vehicles.
-Simply put, replacing the internal combustion engines with hybrid, plug-in hybrid, and electric is going to be the way of the future.
+Simply put, replacing the internal combustion engines with a hybrid, plug-in hybrid, and electric is going to be the way of the future.

 Evolution of the Electric Vehicle